 FIT test

-A faecal immunochemical test (FIT) looks for tiny traces of blood in a stool sample that may not be visible.
 In the UK, FIT is used both in bowel cancer screening and in investigating some bowel symptoms in primary care.
 NHS screening information explains that FIT checks for blood in a sample of poo, while NICE guidance supports offering FIT to adults with certain symptoms that could be caused by colorectal cancer.

 NICE also says people with certain higher-risk features should not have referral delayed just because a FIT result is not yet available, and people with a rectal mass, unexplained anal mass or unexplained anal ulceration do not need FIT before referral is considered.